lizhanmit/learning-notes/hive-note/hive-note.md

 ## Basics

-- Hive is a **data warehousing** component which performs reading, writing and managing large data sets in a distributed environment using SQL-like interface: HiveQL.
+- Hive is a **data warehousing** component based on Hadoop, which performs reading, writing and managing large data sets in a distributed environment using SQL-like interface: HiveQL.
-- Hive is mostly used for data warehousing where you can perform analytics and data mining that does not require real time processing.
+- Enables users to do ad-hoc querying, summarization and data analysis and data mining easily that does not require real time processing.
 - Hive internally gets converted into **MapReduce** programs.
 - You can couple Hive with other tools to use it in many other domains.
 For example,
   - Tableau along with Apache Hive can be used for Data Visualization.